BDC Hamburger Icon

 Open row

-Are you a small business owner who wants to accept credit cards in person and online?
-Then you’ve likely considered using PayPal as your payment processor.
-In fact, PayPal is a payment facilitator — a company that simplifies the credit card acceptance process.
-As a payment facilitator, PayPal aggregates its business customers under its master merchant account.
-This way, companies don’t have to apply for individual merchant accounts.
+PayPal is a payment facilitator — a company that simplifies the credit card acceptance process.
+It aggregates its business customers under its master merchant account, so companies don’t have to apply for individual merchant accounts.

 Many businesses accept card payments with PayPal, but this service isn’t right for every organization.
-We’ll highlight some of the best PayPal alternatives that might work well for your company’s payment processing needs.
-We’ll also share considerations for choosing a PayPal alternative.
+We’ll highlight some of the best PayPal alternatives and share key considerations for selecting a suitable alternative.

 Editor’s note: Looking for the right credit card processor for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.